Skip to content

 5. Destination NetworkCarrier, cloud voice, branch, PBX, Teams, operator or application platform.

-CTO note: SIP normalization should be treated as a controlled policy layer, not as ad-hoc header manipulation.
-It should be documented, tested, version-controlled and aligned with routing, security, monitoring and operational requirements.
+Practical note: SIP normalization works best when it is documented, tested and aligned with routing, security, monitoring and operational requirements.

 SIP Header Normalization